camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/openai.md

 Refer to the [OpenAI Platform](https://platform.openai.com/docs/quickstart) documentation for a detailed setup guide.

 :::note
-We do not recommend exposing your sensitive data, such as OpenAI API key as plain text, but rather use Camunda secrets.
+Use Camunda secrets to avoid exposing your sensitive data, such as your OpenAI API key, as plain text.
 Follow our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.
 :::note

 ## Create an OpenAI Connector task